Royce Lewis Player Props: Twins vs. Tigers

 Royce Lewis At The Plate

-- Lewis is batting .300 with a double and two home runs.
+- Lewis is batting .283 with a double, two home runs and a walk.

-- In 13 games played this season, he has gone deep in two of them.
+- He has homered in two of 14 games played this year, and in 3.7% of his plate appearances.

-- In 30.8% of his games this year, Lewis has had at least one RBI.
-He's picked up more than one in 23.1% and driven in three or more of his team's runs in one contest.
+- In four games this season (28.6%), Lewis has picked up an RBI, and in three of those games (21.4%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored a run in five of 13 games so far this year.
+- He has scored in five games this year (35.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.